-Buying your first home is one of the most significant financial decisions you will ever make.
-The process involves more steps, more variables, and more paperwork than most people expect — but with the right preparation, it is entirely manageable.
-This guide walks you through every stage, with specific numbers, real examples on a $350,000 purchase price, and links to free calculators so you can model your own situation at every step.
+Buying your first home is one of the biggest financial decisions you'll ever make.
+The process involves more steps, more variables, and more paperwork than most people expect, but with the right preparation it's entirely manageable.
+This guide walks you through every stage, with specific numbers, real examples on a $350,000 purchase price, and links to free calculators so you can model your own situation at each step.

 Step 1: Check What You Can Afford